VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 Professional Fiduciaries and Their Fees

 When no suitable family member or friend is available, VA appoints a professional fiduciary — a licensed professional (often an attorney, accountant, or professional fiduciary organization) who serves for compensation.
 Under 38 CFR § 13.200, professional fiduciaries may charge a fee of up to 4% of the veteran's annual VA benefit payments.
-This fee is deducted from the veteran's benefits.
-For a veteran receiving $30,000 per year in VA benefits, the maximum professional fiduciary fee would be $1,200 annually.

 What the Fiduciary Must Do